SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 - Exponential complexity (n systems = n*(n-1)/2 connections)

-- Costly maintenance
+- Costly to maintain

 - Difficult to monitor